 • ENGR2286 Digital System Design (3 credits)

-GHSCSE offers a five-year program that allows qualified students to attain a Bachelor of Science in Electrical Engineering (B.S.E.E.) and a Master of Science (M.S.) in computer engineering with a combined-degree load that is 9 credits less than that of the separate degrees, helping students save time and money.
+GHSCSE offers a 4 Plus 1 program that allows qualified students to attain a Bachelor of Science in Electrical Engineering (B.S.E.E.) with a pathway to the Master of Science (M.S.) in computer engineering.
 Students must register for this program by their junior year and must have achieved a cumulative grade point ratio of at least 2.75.

-GHSCSE offers a five-year program that allows qualified students to attain a Bachelor of Science in Electrical Engineering (B.S.E.E.) and a Master of Science (M.S.E.E.) in Electrical Engineering with a combined degree load that is 9 credits less than that of the separate degrees.
+GHSCSE offers a 4 Plus 1 program that allows qualified students to attain a Bachelor of Science in Electrical Engineering (B.S.E.E.) with a pathway to the Master of Science (M.S.E.E.) in Electrical Engineering.
 Students must register for this program by their junior year and must have achieved a cumulative grade point ratio of at least 2.75.

 Program Enrollment and Degree Data